p-soham11/JSCodes/README.md

 ## Welcome to **JSCodes**

 ##### This is a repository in making and it  includes all the basics of JavaScript with some *mini* projects.

-You can either download the zip file or clone this repository in your local machine using the following command in your terminal
+You can **Fork** this repository to your own account You can clone this repository in your local machine using the following command in your terminal.
+OR you can also download the ZIP file of the project.

 ```
 git clone https://github.com/p-soham11/JSCodes.git